convergence? is this some new age thing?

 Yelapa, Jalisco, Mexico, is a rustic car-free village about 30-40 minutes from Puerto Vallarta by boat.
 To get there, fly to PVR, take a cab or bus to Los Muertos pier or Boca de Tomatlán, and catch a water taxi to Yelapa.
 Once you're in Yelapa, everything is in walking distance, though there are ATV taxis if you're in a hurry or not inclined to walk.

 For nature and wildlife lovers, Yelapa is fantastic, especially in the spring, with amazing birds and flowers all over, and sometimes even sightings of whales, dolphins, and manta rays from shore, or enlivening the water taxi ride from Vallarta.
-It would take too long for us to list all the species we regularly see there, but we can send you a list or a link if you're interested, and there will be more information on a website later.
+It would take too long for us to list all the species we regularly see there, but we can send you a list or a link if you're interested, and more information will be sent out to confirmed guests later.

-High temperatures in March usually reach the mid-80s F during the day and lows at night tend to be in the 60s with a breeze.
+High temperatures in March may reach the high 70s or mid-80s F during the day and lows at night tend to be in the 60s with a breeze.
+Average humidity in March is around 60%.
 The water in the bay is usually warm enough for swimming year-round, and most of the town is on the north-facing side of the cove so it's easy to limit sun exposure if desired.

-Popular activities include hiking, swimming, snorkeling, paragliding, parasailing, kayaking, boat excursions on the bay, yoga classes, Spanish language classes, writers' groups, massage, singalongs and jam sessions, and dancing, among other things.
+Popular activities include hiking, swimming, snorkeling, paragliding, parasailing, kayaking, boat excursions on the bay, yoga classes, Spanish language classes, writers' groups, massage, open mics and karaoke, and dancing, among other things.
 Or if those sound too intense, there's always the option to chill in a hammock and read a book, or just listen to the ocean.

 Yelapa is not everyone's cup of tea - it's rustic, there's a lot of walking, there aren't a lot of cultural sites to visit or nightlife opportunities (though March is high season), and the beach is perfectly fine for sunning and swimming but not pristine white sand.
 But we love it there, as do a growing number of our friends, and if you decide to check it out we hope you will too.